-ENGLISH/LANGUAGEARTS PROGRESS 2018-2023 ENGLISH / LANGUAGE ARTS ACHIEVEMENT SUMMARY The above charts represent English / Language Arts performance over the past six years (five points of data) in the School District of Altoona.
+2018-2023 ENGLISH / LANGUAGE ARTS ACHIEVEMENT SUMMARY The above charts represent English / Language Arts performance over the past six years (five points of data) in the School District of Altoona.
 The District, elementary, intermediate, and middle level data is a combined report of proficiency levels from both the Wisconsin Forward Exam and Dynamic Learning Maps (the alternative assessment that some students with Individual Education Plans take).
 Formerly, the Aspire assessment data was a combined report of proficiency from both 9th and 10th grade performance on the assessment, which was meant to serve as a performance predictor for the 11th grade ACT.
 During the 2022-2023 school year, the Pre-ACT replaced the Aspire to serve this purpose.
 The Forward and Dynamic Learning Maps assessments were not administered during the 2019-2020 school year.
-The Pre-ACT 9 data and the Pre-ACT 10 data serves as our baseline for this assessment.
+The 2022-2023 assessment data has not been officially released, so the data is redacted on the report.
+The Pre-ACT data will be added when it becomes available.
 Since the 2016-2017 school year, District performance had been on a downward trend in several areas.
 While the 2020-2021 and 2021-2022 years of performance are realistically attributed to learning loss associated with the global pandemic, the downward trend existed prior to that interruption in most areas.
-Districtwide, we saw ELA achievement level off from the previous years, with a very slight gain.
+Districtwide, we saw ELA achievement level off from the previous year, with a very slight gain.
 Subgroup performance also leveled off with the exception of students living in poverty.
 The Elementary School showed its first all-student population gain in five years.
-Additionally, there was a notable gain among students with disabilities.
+Additionally, there was a notable gain among students with IEPs.
 This population of students has made the greatest gain and performed at the highest levels we have seen in at least five years.
 The Intermediate School demonstrated some decreases over last year.
 The Middle School leveled off or increased in all populations except students with disabilities.
-Performance on the ACT English assessment has varied over the past five years, but it is on an upward trend for the total student population, the economically disadvantaged population, and the multicultural student population.
-The students with disabilities population has also varied, but is on a downward trend.
+The ACT English assessment data demonstrated a downward trend prior to 2020.
+The recovery data points from 2020-2021 and 2021-2022 and 2022-2023 has resulted in an upward trend for the total student population, the economically disadvantaged population, and the multicultural student population.
+The students with disabilities population continued on a downward trend.